 The following links provide additional information regarding each product.
 For expanded details, view or download the complete TRA Catalog.
-TRA products are essentially "data" (not an application) and require users to process the data to meet their unique needs and properly integrate the data it into their local environments.
+TRA products are essentially "data" (not an application) and require users to process the data to meet their unique needs and properly integrate the data into their local environments.

 LERG™ Routing Guide